wambuiGicheha/Titanic_ML/README.md

 The main objective is to predict the Survived column (0 or 1) based on the other features.
 This involves:

 1. Data cleaning and preprocessing.
 2. Exploratory data analysis (EDA).
 3. Feature engineering (e.g., dealing with missing values, creating new features).
 4. Building classification models (e.g., logistic regression, decision trees, random forests, etc.).
 5. Insights Extraction: Deriving meaningful conclusions from the analysis.

 ## Preprocessing Steps

-	1. Handle Missing Values:
-	•	Age, Cabin, and Embarked contain missing data.
-Consider imputation strategies.
+1. Handle Missing Values: Age, Cabin, and Embarked contain missing data.
-	2. Feature Encoding:
-	•	Convert categorical variables like Sex and Embarked into numerical format using techniques such as one-hot encoding.
+2. Feature Encoding: Convert categorical variables like Sex and Embarked into numerical format using techniques such as one-hot encoding.
-	3. Scaling:
-	•	Normalize numerical features like Age and Fare for models sensitive to feature scaling.
+3. Scaling: Normalize numerical features like Age and Fare for models sensitive to feature scaling.
-	4. Feature Selection:
-	•	Some features like PassengerId and Ticket may not add predictive value and can be excluded.
+4. Feature Selection: Some features like PassengerId and Ticket may not add predictive value and can be excluded.
 5. Binary Classification: Predict survival probability for passengers.
 6. Feature Engineering: Explore new features such as family size (SibSp + Parch + 1) or title extraction from the Name column.
 7. Model Comparison: Compare different machine learning models for performance metrics like accuracy, precision, recall, and F1-score.

 ## Contributing